bp9320/smart-avatar/README.md

 3. I would tweak the carousel/video controls so that they also reacted to the > size > prop of the component.

 4. I would probably add some sort of hover effect where hovering on an the avatar would open the image/video in a larger component like a dialog or a drawer.

+5. I would likely create two additional components, one for the controls, and one for the image/video/text display.
+This would make it a little easier to isolate the logic that might be specific to one of those areas.